mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate_your_plugin_propsheets_windows.md

 1. In *Project Contexts*, click *Configuration > Edit...*.
  ![Select Project Configurations]({{ site.baseurl }}/images/migrate_plugin_windows_cpp_05.png)
-2. In *Edit Project Configurations*, rename the *Debug* configuration to *DebugRhino*, and then rename the *PseudoDebug* configuration to *Debug*.
+2. In *Edit Project Configurations*, rename the *Debug* configuration to *DebugRhino*.
+3. And then, rename the *PseudoDebug* configuration to *Debug*.
  ![Edit Project Configurations]({{ site.baseurl }}/images/migrate_plugin_windows_cpp_06.png)
-3. When finished, click *Close*.
+4. When you have finished renaming the configurations, click *Close*.
  ![Rename Project Configurations]({{ site.baseurl }}/images/migrate_plugin_windows_cpp_07.png)
-4. Repeat the above step for the solution by click *Active solution Configuration > Edit...*.
+5. Repeat the above step for the solution by click *Active solution Configuration > Edit...*.
-5. In *Edit Solution Configurations*, rename the *Debug* configuration to *DebugRhino*, and then rename the *PseudoDebug* configuration to *Debug*.
+6. In *Edit Solution Configurations*, rename the *Debug* configuration to *DebugRhino*, and then rename the *PseudoDebug* configuration to *Debug*.
-6. When finished, click *Close*.
+7. When finished, click *Close*.
-7. Close *Configuation Manager*.
+8. Close *Configuation Manager*.

 ## Add property sheet